SGBC/metlab/README.md

 in your terminal from the directory where you installed MetLab.
 It will launch a GUI, with separated tabs for the three distinct modules.

-Alternatively, you can launch MetLab from the finder by right clicking on MetLab.py, and select 'open with -> python launcher'
+Alternatively, you can launch MetLab from the finder by right clicking on MetLab.py, and select **open with -> python launcher**

 <!-- ![launch](examples/launch.png) -->
 <p style="text-align:center;"><img src=examples/launch.png/ height=350></p>